 Contractors involved

-Fletcher Priest Architects, an architecture firm based in the UK, was appointed as the masterplanning architect for the project in late 2015 to develop comprehensive design proposals.
+Fletcher Priest Architects, an architecture company based in the UK, was appointed as the masterplanning architect for the project in late 2015 to develop comprehensive design proposals.

-Other architecture firms that are working on the project include Wilkinson Eyre, Gort Scott Architects, Pollard Thomas Edwards, BCR Infinity Architects, Gustafson Porter + Bowman, and LDA Design.
+Other architecture practices that are working on the project include Wilkinson Eyre, Gort Scott Architects, Pollard Thomas Edwards, BCR Infinity Architects and Gustafson Porter + Bowman.

-UK-based real estate company Savills had negotiated the terms of the joint venture between Thomas White Oxford, Cadillac Fairview, and Stanhope.
+UK-based real estate company Savills negotiated the terms of the JV between Thomas White Oxford, Cadillac Fairview and Stanhope.

 AKT II, a UK structural and civil engineering consultant, is working on the Oxford North project to provide engineering design for the research centres within the development.

-Gardiner & Theobald, a construction and property consultant based in the UK, is providing cost and project management services.
+Gardiner & Theobald, a construction and property consultant based in the UK, was hired to provide cost and project management services.

 British engineering consultancy Hoare Lea has been appointed as the building services engineer’s sustainability and energy consultant.